arita37/java/README.md

-# java - Python and Scala and C++, used together
+#  Python and Scala/Java and C++, used together

-Various utilities
+This page has re-created to show some my works (blog-style).

-Code source of this page has moved to another Git Private directory for profesionnal reasons.
+Most (all) the code source  has moved to another Git Private directory for profesionnal reasons.
-As high level coding involves a lot of work and high quality research work is demanding, it's difficult to release all the code.
+As high level coding involves a lot of work and high quality research work is quite demanding, it's difficult to release all the code .

-Code include those projects:
+You can't imagine that Google releases all his search engine code....

+If you have interest in one of the project below and some code sources, you can just send me a message  to noelkev0 gmail   , explaining your motivation.

+I am usually very open, I will probably reply to you and give access to the code.

+These are the projects I have worked or working one:

-Use Java JVM inside Python in a transparent way (and this is NOT Jython....)
+1. Using Java JVM inside Python in an transparent way: (this is not Jython)

-Auto documentation generator for Pyhton.

-Deep Learning on Japanese.
+  Example: Apacha Lucene, Tika, Common, many utilities to compile Java and use Maven

+2. Auto documentation for Python: You have imported a new package  with import packagename There is no Doc !!!! ---> This module generates by parsing the python code, the list of all functions, classes, methods (like Java Doc or Doxygen) in a text file.
+   This is very useful if you have a new scientific package with no clue of the API

+3. Feature Engineering with XGBoost in Scikit Learn and Graphlab

+4. Deep Learning tools for input pre-processing (NLP, text and images)

+5. Deep Learning model for Japanese language processing with Grammar models (Japanese is particularly difficult, little research is available using Deep Neural network)

+6. Portfolio analysis using Precision Matrix  and Machine Learning Clustering.

+7. Derivatives analytics in Python for Monte Carlo Simulation

+8. Random generator using GPU (Cuda) Sobol and Mersenne Twister

-Very Fast Machine Learning Tools using GPU
+10. Very fast machine learning using GPU (Scala based).

-Feature generation using XGBoost

-If you send an email to noelkev    aaaat  gmail

-I will be able to send you some code.
+11. Apache Spark tools which can be used from GUI